katherine-ryn/ASiDentify/README.md

 ## Instructions
 1. Download this repository to your local machine.
+2. Some files are too large to store in this repository.
+Download the following files to the /data folder:
+* Download 'RNA-Seq Gencode v10 summarized to genes' from [https://www.brainspan.org/static/download.html](https://www.brainspan.org/static/download.html).
+Extract the zipped folder and save the files in a new folder named 'BrainSpan_Gencode_v10_genes_matrix'.
+*

 ## Prepare input features and gene labels.
 2. Run `make_ASiD_dataset_PC.R` to generate the input data for ASiDentify.